Skip to main content

 Buy now at Misen

-A 5-piece knife sett in a thin glass case against a subway tile kitchen backsplash.
+The best budget knife set in a thin glass case against a subway tile kitchen backsplash.

 Credit: Reviewed / Lindsay D. Mattison

-The Mercer Culinary Genesis 6-Piece Forged Knife Block Set is not only our best value pick, but it's a favorite among culinary students.
+The Mercer Culinary Genesis 6-piece Forged Knife Block Set is our pick for the best budget knife set on the market.

 Best Value